-Whenever Rich does an Author Appearance, people are always interested in how he went about writing Jaspa’s Journey and what was involved in getting The Great Migration published.
+Whenever Rich does an Author Appearance, people are always interested in how he goes about writing Jaspa’s Journey and what was involved in getting it published.

-So, with the help of Tyler Schaefer (a Grade 6/7 teacher at Listowel Central Public School, Ontario), Rich came up with a project to give school classes and other groups a firsthand idea of what it’s like to write and publish a book.
+So, with the help of elementary school teacher Tyler Schaefer, Rich came up with a project to give school classes and other groups a firsthand idea of what it’s like to write and publish a book.

 Based on his own experiences, Rich divided the writing and publishing process into six stages: writing, revision, submission, editing, publication and promotion.
 The project uses these themes to lead children through the process, beginning with them writing their own spin-off stories based on the ideas of Jaspa’s Journey.

 Although originally designed for the classroom, this project could just as easily be done by, for example, cub scout packs or other groups outside school.